born2help/Born2Help/README.md

-# B2H — Burn to Help | Born for Humanity
+# B2H — Breath to Help | Born for Humanity

 B2H is a humanitarian-first blockchain project where participation contributes directly to helping people in need.
 This project is built on **patience, transparency, and long-term responsibility**.